Roothulhu/Pwnomicon/docs/05-shells-payloads.md

     * Visit any HTTP page to confirm traffic appears in Burp's Proxy → Intercept tab

-> **Note:** Our goal is to change the content-type to bypass the file type restriction in uploading files to be "presented" as something else so we can navigate to that file and have our web shell.
+> **NOTE:**  Our goal is to change the content-type to bypass the file type restriction in uploading files to be "presented" as something else so we can navigate to that file and have our web shell.

 **Bypassing the File Type Restriction**